If you are a person outside the U.S. who hopes to immigrate, you may have heard the phrase “consular processing” and wondered what it refers to.

 If USCIS approves your petition, they will send it to the NVC (National Visa Center).
 The NVC collects your application fees and supporting documents required by your application, and will then process the application.

 They will then send it to the appropriate embassy to schedule your interview.

 3. Attend your immigration interview

 After your application is processed by the NVC and a visa is available, you will be contacted by the NVC to attend your interview at the appropriate embassy.
 During the interview your petition is again reviewed by the consular officer.

 You must attend this interview to receive your visa.

 4. Your application is approved and visa granted

-After leaving the interview you must pay the USCIS immigrant fee, which USCIS encourages you to pay online.
-You cannot receive your LPR (green card) after entering the U.S. if you do not pay this fee.
+After leaving the interview, you must pay the USCIS immigrant fee, which USCIS encourages you to pay online.
+You cannot receive your legal permanent resident card (green card) if you do not pay this fee.

 Once you arrive in the U.S. at a port of entry (i.e. airport, boat dock, border post, etc.), give your unopened Visa Packet to the CBP (Custom’s and Border Patrol) officer.
 The CBP officer will inspect you one last time and determine whether to admit you into the U.S.

 Important: Admittance into the U.S. is not guaranteed even if you have an approved Visa Packet.